Renovating and Combining Apartments in Brooklyn Heights

 Apartment Combination NYC Logistics

 We removed one of the kitchens as is a requirement in NYC; you can’t have two kitchens in a New York City apartment.
 We also kept both doors, which is a requirement as well, unless you want to go through the process of getting a new Certificate of Occupancy for your building.
-In most case you will not have to get a new C of O when combining apartments.
-Additionally, your building, most likely, will not want you to get a new C of O.
+In most cases, you will not have to get a new C of O when combining apartments.
+Additionally, your building will most likely not want you to get a new C of O.

-We have another blog post the covers just about everything you need to know about Combining apartments in NYC.
+We have another blog post covering just about everything you need to know about Combining Apartments in NYC.

 Combining Apartment Plans Before and After

-In the image below we have the before plan on the left and the after plan on the right for combining the two Co-Op apartments.
-One major concern for combining apartments is the layout, as you want to make sure it does not feel thrown together.
+The image below shows the before plan on the left and the after plan on the right for combining the two apartments.
+One major concern for combining apartments is the layout, as you want to ensure it does not feel thrown together.
 We made the living room larger by merging the living room with the adjacent bedroom.
-We kept the location of one of the open kitchens but gut renovated the apartment so it would all be new.
+We kept the location of one of the open kitchens but gut-renovated the apartment so it would all be new.
 The new layout for the combined apartments has to flow naturally as if it were always designed to be that way.
-The challenge lies in the canvas and the existing conditions with which you must contend.
+The challenge lies in the canvas and the existing conditions you must contend with.

 Combining Two Apartment into One NYC